ckswilliams/modOpenREM/docs/i_displaynames.rst

 Viewing x-ray system display names
 ==================================

-If you log in as a normal user then the ``User options`` menu becomes available at the right-hand end of the navigation bar at the top of the screen:

 .. image:: img/UserOptionsMenu.png
     :align: right
     :alt: User options menu
     :width: 177px
     :height: 154px

+If you log in as a normal user then the ``User options`` menu becomes available at the right-hand end of the navigation bar at the top of the screen:

 The third option, ``View display names``, takes you to a page where you can view the list of x-ray systems with data in OpenREM together with their current display name.

 .. image:: img/DisplayNameList.png
-    :align: right
+    :align: center
     :alt: List of current display names
     :width: 1065px
     :height: 611px